-society have someone independent work to ensure people have a say involved in a way that is meaningful that individual to fully understand possible choices so that decisionmakers factor the individual into every decision being made about them.
+society have someone independent involved in a way that is meaningful possible choices so that decisionmakers factor the individual into every decision being made about them.
 In many ways an advocate's primary responsibility is to ensure that all people are offered the same rights and choices that many of us take for granted: preference, choice, individuality, and control.